emmajanedrews/base-template/_posts/2017-04-14-selling-your-first-house-follow-these-4-mega-tips.md

 **4. Use professional photography:** iPhones take good pictures but I wouldn't use it to market a home.
 Professional photographers have a keen eye for angles that display your home well and showcase color to make photos pop.
 On our team, we incorporate video and drone photography as well.

-<br>If you're thinking about selling your house, this is a great market to list in and find your next home, and we'd love to help.
+<br>If you're thinking about selling your house, this is a great market to list in and find your next home and we'd love to help.
 Just give us a call or send us an email soon!